postmanlabs/labs-docs/src/pages/docs/api-governance/api-security-admin-panel.md

 > Creating custom security rules is only available for **API definitions**.

-You can create new custom security rules for Postman to run against your API's definition at the design phase of the API development process:
+You can create new custom security rules for Postman to evaluate your API's definition with at the design phase of the API development process:

 1. Select **API definitions**.
 1. Select **Create new rule**.